 As a laser rangefinder around $100, it is totally worth the price.

 - Optics is super clear and accurate in wide open areas

 - Not to be used for long-range rifle hunting or golf.

 - It won’t range through branches and brush

 This laser rangefinder is quite the same as above recommended type, expect for some additional functions.
 It has tilt technology, which is its specific version of angle compensation, offering true horizontal distance to the target and showing it under the line of sight distance number.
 However, this function works well only at 99 yards.

-It is designed small and compact, made by hard plastic, thus is pretty durable and long lasting.
-It is not a high end type but only meets basic needs.
-In wide open areas, it pins on object both fast and accurate, but when all the targets are black, you will find it hard to pin on the wanted one.
+It is designed small and compact, made by hard plastic, thus is pretty durable and long-lasting.
+It is not a high-end type but only meets basic needs.
+In wide-open areas, it pins on an object both fast and accurate, but when all the targets are black, you will find it hard to pin on the wanted one.